 - Demonstrate the ability to sight read music in a variety of styles

 - Play music in a variety of contemporary and traditional styles

 - Play in ensembles of varying size, instrumentation, and stylistic orientation

 - Apply knowledge of musical styles and harmonic practices in improvisation

-Download the performance concentrate courses (requires Acrobat Reader, available for free on the Adobe website).
+Download the performance concentrate courses.
 Students are strongly encouraged to verify their course requirements with the Office of the Registrar.